 Particularly noteworthy is the mass emigration of the 1990s, which was followed by the difficult socio-economic situation and military conflicts in the country.
 Georgian citizens, regardless of their ethnicity, emigrated.
 Unfortunately, this process continues to this day and reaches an alarming rate.

-The military-political controversy of the late twentieth century sparked another hotbed of migration.
-As a result of the conflicts in Abkhazia and the Tskhinvali region, the population of these regions has been cut off from the rest of Georgia for almost three decades, and their number is in the hundreds of thousands.
+The military-political conflict created at the end of the 20th century gave birth to another center of migration.
+As a result of the conflicts in Abkhazia and Tskhinvali region, the population of these regions has been cut off from the rest of Georgia for almost three decades and their number is hundreds of thousands.

 Along with the increased rate of emigration, there is also a decreasing trend in the return of emigrants.
 Emigrants, for a number of reasons, are unable to return to their homeland.

 First of all, these reasons may include imperfect legislation and even artificially created barriers.